Isabelo de los Reyes: Later years and death

 Portrait of de los Reyes at a National Historical Commission of the Philippines museum in Baliuag, Bulacan.

 In 1912 at the age of 48, de los Reyes was elected a board member (councilor) of Manila, and began his political career.
 Winning re-election, he served until 1919.
 He ran as a candidate for the labor-based group called the Union Reformista.
 As board member, he worked on social welfare ordinances, pushed for "Filipinization" of the civil service, and filed resolutions urging immediate and absolute independence of the Philippines.

 De los Reyes also met and married María Lim, a mestiza de sangley from Tondo.
 They married in the independent Aglipayan Church, which de los Reyes had helped found.
 She would eventually die in childbirth in 1923.
 As she was dying, she asked de los Reyes that they be married in the Roman Catholic rite, to which he agreed.

 Beginning his campaign for the senate in 1921, in 1922, de los Reyes won a Senate seat in an election serving alongside Santiago Fonacier, and later with Elpidio Quirino, to represent the First Senatorial District.
 As senator, he brokered projects, appointments, and other forms of patronage for his constituents.
 He was known for crying out "Enough of this nonsense!" whenever he was exasperated with debates on the Senate floor.

+Family grave of the rest of the de los Reyes family at the Manila North Cemetery.